italia/spid-cie-oidc-docs/docs/en/authorization_endpoint.rst

  - https://tools.ietf.org/html/rfc6749#section-4.1.2
  - https://openid.net/specs/openid-connect-core-1_0.html#AuthRequestValidation

-If the authentication is successful, the OpenID Provider (OP), redirects the user by adding the following parameters required as query parameters to the *redirect_uri* (as defined in `OpenID.Core#AuthResponse`_):
+If the authentication is successful the OpenID Provider (OP) redirects the user by adding the following parameters required as query parameters to the *redirect_uri* (as defined in `OpenID.Core#AuthResponse`_):

 .. list-table::